inforkgodara/store-pos/README.md

 # Store ERP
 This is simple accounting erp software for retail store which is developed in java JavaFx.
-Purchase and sale modules are completed inventory and finance module may be developed later once get time.
+Purchase, sale, and inventory modules are completed and finance module may be developed later once get time.
 I also looking for a java open source contributor who can help us to develop a complete product of accounting and finance erp.
-As of now, the purchase, sale, and inventory modules are completed and working on the finance module.

 ### Note: If this project helped you kindly don't forget to give this repository a star that motivates me to work further and improve this project.
 I am trying too hard to get this project done somehow every weekend.